StreamlabsSupport/Streamlabs-Chatbot/README.md

 ## Notifications aren't working
 Click the :bust_in_silhouette: in the bottom left corner of the bot and go to `streamlabs`
-> If you aren't connected you can skip directly to step 2
 1. Disconnect from streamlabs
-2. Generate token
+2. Generate token (make sure it's using the streamer account)
 3. Connect to streamlabs

 > Note that you also need to have any widget open.
 Alert box/event list/ chat box/streamlabels/ Streamlabs OBS

 ## Can't generate token